-in selecting a winning bid.
-This policy differs from the direction given in the Tennessee Order in that schools are now required to have a separate "cost category" when evaluating bids and that category must be given more weight than any other category.
-The Commission stated that if, for example, a school assigns 10 points to reputation and 10 points to past experience, the school would be required to assign at least 11 points to price.
+assigns 10 points to reputation and 10 points to past experience, the school would be required to assign at least 11 points to price.
 The Commission also acknowledged that its varying phraseology created ambiguity on this issue.
 Because the Commission's clarifications in the Ysleta Order were not provided until after the completion of Petitioners' competitive bidding processes, we find Petitioners' use of price as a primary factor rather than the primary factor appropriate.

-6. Requests for Review.
-The Petitioners identified herein submitted Form 470 applications to USAC to initiate the competitive bidding process for E-rate eligible services.
-Subsequently, Petitioners entered into contracts with their respective service providers and filed their Form 471 applications for Funding Years 2002 or 2003.
-USAC denied the Petitioners' applications on the ground that the documentation provided by Petitioners during the selective review process demonstrated that Petitioners violated the Commission's competitive bidding rules.
-USAC later affirmed these decisions on appeal.
-Petitioners then filed the instant Requests for Review.
+6. Request for Review.
+Long Beach submitted its Form 470 application to USAC to initiate the competitive bidding process for E-rate eligible services.
+Subsequently, Long Beach entered into a service contract and filed its Form 471 application for Funding Year 2003.
+USAC denied Long Beach's application on the ground that the documentation provided by Long Beach during the selective review process demonstrated that Long Beach violated the Commission's competitive bidding rules.
+USAC later affirmed this decision on appeal.
+Long Beach then filed the instant Request for Review.